Proposed Suspensions of Fourteen-Days or Less

 - Proper notice of appeal rights.

-Federal employees who receive a notice of proposed suspension (fourteen days or less) are entitled to appeal, also referred to as “reply,” (to the deciding official), prior to a final agency decision concerning the proposed action, and after a final agency decision if otherwise unsatisfied with that decision.
-While the Merit Systems Protection Board (MSPB) maintains jurisdiction to review suspensions (effected, not simply proposed) of more than fourteen days (adverse actions) pursuant to 5 USC 7512 and 5 USC 7513 (d), a suspension of less than fourteen days may be appealed via grievance procedures (internal agency and contractual), Uniformed Services Employment and Reemployment Rights Act (USERA) (if applicable) and Equal Employment Opportunity complaints.
+Federal employees who receive a notice of proposed suspension (fourteen days or less) are entitled to appeal, also referred to as “reply,” (to the deciding official), prior to a final agency decision concerning the proposed action.
+The deciding official must properly and with due consideration consider such replies and additional information submitted by the employee.
+After a final agency decision, if the employee is otherwise unsatisfied with that decision, the employee is largely confined to appeal processes provided through the Master Agreement or EEO process.
+The Merit Systems Protection Board (MSPB) only maintains jurisdiction to review suspensions (effected actions- not proposed) of more than fourteen days (adverse actions) pursuant to 5 USC 7512 and 5 USC 7513 (d), a suspension of less than fourteen days may be appealed via grievance procedures (internal agency and contractual), Uniformed Services Employment and Reemployment Rights Act (USERA) (if applicable) and Equal Employment Opportunity complaints.
 Suspensions alleged to be in reprisal for whistleblowing, can be appealed through Individual Right of Action (IRA) complaints to the Office of Special Counsel (OSC) and to the MSPB.
 It is critically important the affected employee understands his or her rights as certain methods of appeal are mutually exclusive.

 - Do not refuse to meet with a management official to avoid being issued a notice of proposed suspension.
-You have no right to refuse to meet and could face additional discipline.
+You have no right to refuse to meet and could face additional discipline for insubordination or failure to follow supervisory instructions.

 - Do not argue when receiving a notice of proposed suspension.
 Signing for receipt of a notice of proposed suspension does not constitute agreement with the contents (or proposal) and the issuing official (likely the proposing official) will not debate with you unless he is completely incompetent.